joherty/pi_temp_humidity_sensor/README.md

 # temp_sensor

-Python script.
 Using any Raspberry PI and a DHT11, DHT22 or DHT2302 sensor, read and publish data to an MQTT broker.

 ## Description